Few family films among Hollywood's holiday movies

-LOS ANGELES (Reuters) - If moviegoers are expecting traditional family films in theaters this holiday season, they may be surprised.
+LOS ANGELES, Nov 14 (Reuters) - If moviegoers are expecting traditional family films in theaters this holiday season, they may be surprised.
 Hollywood filmmakers are releasing movies that feature epic battles with vampires, goblins, extremists and a few elves.

 With blockbuster films like “The Hobbit,” the final installment of “The Twilight Saga,” and the big screen version of hit musical “Les Miserables,” Hollywood is hoping for a strong end to 2012 after some disappointments in the summer.